phuihock/ifttt-twitter-webhook/README.md

 ## Database

 Tweet data is stored in a local SQLite3 database (`data/tweets.db` by default).
-The database is automatically created on first run and contains a single table with the following structure:
+The database is automatically created on first run and contains two tables with the following structure:

 ```sql
 CREATE TABLE tweets (